EricDriussi/host-your-own/README.md

 ### ⚠️ Note on Vars

-#### Ports

-The `internal_ports` vars are there in case you have other things taking up ports `81` and/or `82`.

-If that's not the case there's no need to change them.
+The `signups` var is set as `false` by default, which means that random users (or yourself) can't just create an account on your Vaultwarden instance.

+Instead, permission needs to be granted through the admin panel at `vault.domain.com/admin`.
+Access the panel with the `admin_token`.

-The `admin_token` is optional and should be set to the output of something like `openssl rand -base64 48` as recommended in the [documentation](https://github.com/dani-garcia/vaultwarden/wiki/Enabling-admin-page) for Vaultwarden.
+The `admin_token` should be set to the output of something like `openssl rand -base64 48` as recommended in the [documentation](https://github.com/dani-garcia/vaultwarden/wiki/Enabling-admin-page) for Vaultwarden.

-**Keep in mind** that not setting it will leave you out of the admin panel.
-If on top of this you leave the `signups` as `false`, you won't be able to access your vault at all!

 ## 🏃 Run